somerville-neighborhood-council/somervilleneighborhoodcouncil.org/meetings.md

 ## Location and Logistics

 The USNC and its Board meet in public - all are welcome to come.
-So far, meetings have been happening at the police station located at [220 Washington St. Union Square](https://goo.gl/maps/DKWAUjQiifw) but in the future, meetings might be held elsewhere in the Union Square area.

 ## Meeting Minutes